by Andrew Tropin, Ramin Honary

 delivers it to the current test runner by sending

-a runner/run-assert message.
+a runner/run-assertion message.
 The test runner decides

 how to execute the assertion and what to do with the result.